aery32/aery32-refguide/source/clsdrv/serial_port.rst

 The possible parity options are ``USART_PARITY_EVEN``, ``USART_PARITY_ODD``, ``USART_PARITY_MARKED`` and ``USART_PARITY_SPACE``.
 The number of stop bits can be ``USART_STOPBITS_1``, ``USART_STOPBITS_1p5`` or ``USART_STOPBITS_2``.

+The Serial Port class driver supports several data bits values from 5 to 9, ``USART_DATABITS_5`` etc. Generally 8 data bits is used, but if you need change this it's possible to do with ``set_databits()`` member function.
+However, keep in mind that if 9 data bits is used, you also have to change the size of transfer of the used *periph_idma* and *periph_odma* class drivers (9 bits do not fit in one byte, which is the default DMA transfer size)

 Getline and line termination
 ----------------------------